freddiecoleman/luxstack-razrbit/README.md

 PHP |
 [Ruby](https://github.com/LUXSTACK/razrbit-sdk-ruby)

-**[Razrbit](https://razrbit.com) Bitcoin Platform and SDKs — Build, test and scale bitcoin apps faster with Razrbit.
+**[Razrbit](https://razrbit.com) Bitcoin Platform and SDKs — build, test and scale bitcoin apps faster with Razrbit.
 Plug in our powerful SDKs to supercharge your bitcoin toolbox.**

 # Razrbit SDK for PHP (Beta)